 IRENA will consolidate country and regional analytical and advisory work under a dedicated strategic pillar for greater alignment and coherence of programmatic activities.
 The energy transition pathways for countries and regions vary depending on circumstances and priorities, starting conditions, and capabilities.
 As energy transitions accelerate in different parts of the world, IRENA will work with countries to help ensure that all Members have access to knowledge and practical support to keep pace and are not left behind.
-IRENA will provide capacity building, technical assistance, and investment advice drawing from the Agency's established areas of expertise related to data collection, policy and regulation, Renewable Readiness Assessments, outlooks and long-term plans, along with the support for integration of VRE and system flexibility.
+IRENA will provide capacity building, technical assistance, and investment advice drawing from the Agency's established areas of expertise related to data collection, policy and regulation, Renewable Readiness Assessments, outlooks, and long-term plans, along with the support for integration of Variable Renewable Energy and system flexibility.
 Given the multifaceted nature of the energy transition, it is important to support Members in maximising its benefits.
 To this end, IRENA will continue to provide capacity building and technical assistance on the development and implementation of NDCs and long-term strategies.
 With the raising institutional focus on access, resilience, and human wellbeing, and the 2030 timeline fast approaching, support to African countries, Least Developed Countries (LDCs) and Small Island Developing States (SIDS), will continue to be a priority.
 IRENA's work will include direct support but also a greater effort to partner with implementing and financing entities to ensure complementarity, continuation, and impact on the ground.

 Regional approaches are a crucial element for bringing about the necessary flexibilities, efficiencies, and economies of scale for renewables-based transitions.
 Adopting an integrated approach to transboundary issues such as energy trade, regulatory frameworks and policies, and regional infrastructure allows countries to leverage regional resources and maximise local capabilities.
 Given its global Membership, IRENA's comparative advantage rests in the ability to lead regional energy transition efforts.
 Regional frameworks can also promote competitiveness in the climate-safe global economy and support emerging value chains such as for green hydrogen.
-IRENA will therefore pursue Regional Energy Transition Outlooks (RETOs) to provide coherent technology, policy and socioeconomic frameworks for impactful investment that creates jobs, industrial value additions, and inclusive and healthy societies.
+IRENA will therefore pursue Regional Energy Transition Outlooks (RETOs) to provide coherent technology, policy and socio-economic frameworks for impactful investment that creates jobs, industrial value additions, and inclusive and healthy societies.
 RETOs will be developed also as an effective tool to support the implementation of regional commitments and development strategies already in place.
+The Agency should also pursue new and practical avenues to accelerate regional transitions tailored to respective circumstances.

-5. Facilitating Projects and Mobilizing Capital

-Objective: Facilitate the development of project pipelines and channeling investment toward renewables-based energy systems in developing countries.
+5. Facilitating Projects and Mobilising Capital Objective: Facilitate the development of project pipelines and channeling investment toward renewablesbased energy systems in developing countries.